xGSPx/GlitchizUI/README.md

 Setup & Installation

 GlitchizUI is designed to be loaded directly from its source code on GitHub.
-This means you don't need to install any files; you just run a small loader script.
+This means you don't need to install any files; you just run a small loader script. ``

 Simply use the following script to load the library and create your UI.

-code
-Lua
-download
-content_copy
-expand_less
 -- ==========================================================
 -- GlitchizUI Loader
 -- This script will fetch and run the latest version of the UI.